us-dg/flask-auth-sample/README.md

 # flask-swagger-boilerplate

-Following is a boilerplate code for Flask API integrated with Swagger UI.
+This is a boilerplate code for Flask API integrated with Swagger UI.
-It also uses MarshMallow to structure the schemas and format responses.
+It also uses MarshMallow to structure the schemas, validate and format responses.
-Projects can be created on top of it.
+Projects can be created on top of this boilerplate.

 ## Folder Structure